davabdallah/k8s-training/setup/minikube-setup.md

 # Minikube Setup

-Use this guide before Day 1 if you want to verify that every student's machine is ready.
+ Day 1 to verify that all machines are ready.

 ## Required Tools